LeanerCloud/AutoSpotting/README.md

 deployed using CloudFormation or Terraform stacks that can be installed and configured in just a few minutes.

-The stack assigns them the minimal set of IAM permissions required for them to work and requires no admin-like cross-account permissions.
-The entire code base can be audited to see how these permissions are being used and even locked down further if your audit discovers any issues. **This is not a SaaS**, there's no component that calls home and reveals any details about your infrastructure.
+The stack uses the minimal set of IAM permissions required for them to work and requires no admin-like cross-account permissions.
+The entire code base can be audited to see how these permissions are being used and even locked down further if your audit discovers any issues. **This is not a SaaS**, there's no component that calls home or reveals any details about your infrastructure.

-The main Lambda function is written in the Go programming language and the code is compiled as a static binary compressed and uploaded to S3.
-For evaluation or debugging purposes, the same binary can run out of the box locally on Linux machines or as a Docker container on Windows or macOS.
-Some people even run these containers on their existing Kubernetes clusters assuming the other resources provided by the stack are implemented in another way on Kubernetes.
+The main Lambda function is written in the Go programming language and the code is compiled as a static binary.
+As of August 2021 this has been included in a Docker image used by the Lambda function.

 The stack also consists of a few CloudWatch event triggers, that run the Lambda function periodically and whenever it needs to take action against the enabled